 ADMINISTRATIVE SERVICE FEE

-7.1 [TO BE DETERMINED] (a) Peoples shall compensate MEH on a Monthly basis for carrying out its responsibilities as Hub administrator according to the following schedule:
+7.1 (a) Peoples shall compensate MEH on a Monthly basis for carrying out its responsibilities as Hub Administrator according to the following schedule:

+On or before the tenth day of each Month during the term of this Agreement, Peoples shall pay MEH a Monthly Administrative Service Fee in the amount of fifty thousand and 00/100 dollars ($50,000); provided that if such day is not a Business Day then payment shall be due on the next Business Day and

+On or before the ______ day of each Month during the term of this Agreement, Peoples shall pay MEH twenty percent (20%) of the Cumulative Net Revenues;

-provided, however that amounts shall be payable pursuant to this Section 7.1 on an appropriately prorated basis in the event this agreement does not terminate at the end of a Month or commences on a date other than the first of a Month
+provided, however that amounts shall be payable pursuant to this Section 7.1 on an appropriately prorated basis in the event this agreement does not terminate at the end of a Month or commences on a date other than the first of a Month and provided further,

-7.2 For the purpose of Section 7.1 hereof, Cumulative Net Revenues shall include revenue provided for an Extended Hub Service to the extent that such revenue relates to contracts for the provision of Hub Service presented to Peoples prior to the termination or expiration of this Agreement.

 [In the event that refund payments ultimately become payable to Hub Shippers in connection with Hub Services as the result of a retroactive reduction of Peoples’ rates, the compensation to be provided to MEH under Section 7.1 shall be retroactively adjusted to take into account such payments.
 If any refunds are required during the term of this Agreement, they shall be effected in accordance with the terms of Section 3.3.]